| GENERAL INFO (Jump to Diary)|

 The road is lined with small shops in some stretches.
 In

-one area, they sell Vino de Palma, one fix flat tires.
+one area, they sell Vino de Palma, one stretch have a line of flat tire

 Here are some unfamiliar road signs.
 One, I guess could

-mean light, while the Ant-eater, and iguana is clear, and a swamp-rat?
+mean lights on, while the Ant-eater, and iguana is clear, and a swamp-rat?
 Some of

-the many trees lining the road are overgrown with cacti.
+the many trees lining the road are overgrown with epiphytic cacti.

 I turn off the big 45-road, and the minor roads have pot-holes, fords and great views.
 The traffic finally opens up, but I still fear "my" hotel might be full.
 It is more or less within the sight of the day; Desierto de la Tatacoa; some clay hills, eroded by the rain.
-I reach it half pass three, and get a real basic room.
+I reach it half pass three, and get a real basic room in a long shed, made of mud.
 I don't even drop the bag before I enter the area.

 It is fantastic!
 The eroded clay hills are dotted with